Lolita fashion: Motives

-Lolita is seen as a reaction against stifling Japanese society, in which young people are pressured to strictly adhere to gender roles and the expectations and responsibilities that are part of these roles.
+Lolita originated as a reaction against stifling Japanese society, in which young people are pressured to strictly adhere to gender roles and the expectations and responsibilities that are part of these roles.
 Wearing fashion inspired by childhood clothing is a reaction against this.
 This can be explained from two perspectives.
 Firstly, that it is a way to escape adulthood and to go back to the eternal beauty of childhood.
 Secondly, that it is an escape to a fantasy world, in which an ideal identity can be created that would not be acceptable in daily life.

 Some Lolitas say they enjoy the dress of the subculture simply because it is fun and not as a protest against traditional Japanese society.
 Other motives could be that wearing the fashion style increases their self-confidence or to express an alternative identity.

-Social-economical dimension
+Socioeconomic dimension

-Many of the very early lolitas in the 1990s hand-made most of their clothing, and were inspired by the Dolly Kei movement of the previous decade.
-Because of the diffusion of fashion magazines people were able to use lolita patterns to make their own clothing.
-Another way to own lolita was to buy it second-hand.
+Many of the very early Lolitas in the 1990s hand-made most of their clothing, and were inspired by the Dolly Kei movement of the previous decade.
+Because of the diffusion of fashion magazines people were able to use Lolita patterns to make their own clothing.
+Another way to own Lolita was to buy it second-hand.
 The do-it-yourself behaviour can be seen more frequently by people who cannot afford the expensive brands.

-Once more retail stores began selling lolita fashion, it became less common for lolitas to make their own clothing.
-Partly due to the rise of e-commerce and globalization, lolita clothing became more widely accessible with the help of the Internet.
+Once more retail stores began selling Lolita fashion, it became less common for Lolitas to make their own clothing.
+Partly due to the rise of e-commerce and globalization, Lolita clothing became more widely accessible with the help of the Internet.
 The market was quickly divided into multiple components: one which purchases mainly from Japanese or Chinese internet marketplaces, the other making use of shopping services to purchase Japanese brands, with some communities making larger orders as a group.
-Not every online shop delivers quality lolita (inspired) products, a notorious example is Milanoo (2014).
+Not every online shop delivers quality Lolita (inspired) products, a notorious example being Milanoo (2014).
 Some web shops sell brand replicas, which is frowned upon by many in this community.
-A Chinese replica manufacturer that is famous for his replica design is Oo Jia.
+A Chinese replica manufacturer that is famous for her replica design is Oo Jia.
 Second-hand shopping is also an alternative to buying new pieces as items can be bought at a lower price (albeit with varying item condition) and is the sole method of obtaining pieces that are no longer produced by their respective brand.

 Sociocultural dimension

-Many lolitas consider being photographed without permission to be rude and disrespectful, however some rules differ or overlap in different parts of this community.
+Many Lolitas consider being photographed without permission to be rude and disrespectful; however, some rules differ or overlap in different parts of this community.
 Lolitas often host meetings in public spaces such as parks, restaurants, cafes, shopping malls, public events, and festivals.
 Some meetings take place at members' homes, and often have custom house rules (e.g. each member must bring their own cupcake to the meeting).
-Lolita meetings therefore are a social aspect of the lolita fashion community, serving as an opportunity for members to meet one another.
-Many lolitas also used to use Livejournal to communicate, but many have switched to Facebook groups in the interim.
+Lolita meetings are thus a social aspect of the Lolita fashion community, serving as an opportunity for members to meet one another.
+Many Lolitas also used to use Livejournal to communicate, but many have since switched to Facebook groups.